WickyNilliams/enquire.js/readme.md

 * Got an awesome idea?
 * Found a not-so-awesome bug?
-* Wish to use an inappropriate medium of communication to get my attention?!
+* Wish to get my attention through an inappropriate communication medium?!

 Then please don't hesitate to raise an issue, they will *all* be looked at and tended to.